September 30, 2019

 The difference between CBD and THC

-THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol) are the two of the active compounds found in the cannabis plant.6 THC is the psychoactive component which produces the ‘high’, and has also been linked to side effects such as anxiety and psychosis.7 CBD on the other hand is being researched for its ability to reduce anxiety, psychosis, nausea and seizures.7
+THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol) are two of the active compounds in the cannabis plant.6 THC is the psychoactive component that produces the ‘high’ and has been linked to side effects such as anxiety and psychosis.7 CBD, on the other hand, is being researched for its ability to reduce anxiety, psychosis, nausea and seizures.7

-Given these two compounds have very different effects, it is important to make the distinction between the potential benefits of CBD and the more controversial use of THC, especially when looking at treatments for mental health conditions.8
+These two compounds have very different effects and it’s important to distinguish between the potential benefits of CBD and the more controversial use of THC, especially when looking at treatments for mental health conditions.8

 Cannabinoids and the body

-Part of the brain and body is a communications system called the ‘endocannabinoid system’ that affects many important functions.9 It is made up of natural molecules produced by the body, known as endocannabinoids, and the cannabinoid receptors they interact with.
-Together, these parts work to regulate:
+Part of the brain and body is a communications system called the ‘endocannabinoid system’ that affects many important functions.9 It’s made up of natural molecules produced by the body, known as endocannabinoids, and the cannabinoid receptors they interact with.
+Together, they work to regulate: